WildernessLabs/Documentation/Hardware/Reference/Components/LEDs/index.md

 ## LED Power

 LEDs are extremely efficient and have a wide variety of uses.
-Consumer electronics and hobbyist projects use LEDs to indicate the status of a system, is the power on, is the circuit connected to a network etc.
+Consumer electronics and hobbyist projects use LEDs to indicate the status of a system, if the power on, if the circuit connected to a network, etc.

-Higher power LEDs are used in modern day lighting.
+Higher power LEDs are used in modern-day lighting.
 Such applications often require the use of a [heatsink](https://en.wikipedia.org/wiki/Heat_sink) in order to prevent the LED from destroying itself through overheating.

 ## Limiting Current